shiyanhui/hero/README.md

             "Tom",
         }

         // Had better use buffer pool.
-Hero exports GetBuffer and Put Buffer for this.
+Hero exports `GetBuffer` and `PutBuffer` for this.
         //
         // For convenience, hero also supports `io.Writer`.
-For example, you
+For example, you can also define
-        // can also define the function to `func UserList(userList []string, w io.Writer) (int, error)`,
+        // the function to `func UserList(userList []string, w io.Writer) (int, error)`,
         // and then:
         //
         //   template.UserList(userList, w)